moostafa1/alx-low_level_programming/0x02-functions_nested_loops/README.md

 101-natural.c --> computes and prints the sum of all the multiples of 3 or 5 below 1024 (excluded), followed by a new line

+102-fibonacci.c --> prints the first 50 Fibonacci numbers, starting with 1 and 2, followed by a new line {The numbers must be separated by comma, followed by a space , }